AravisProject/aravis/README.md

 ### USB Permissions

 By default, USB devices permissions may not be sufficient to allow any user to access the USB3 cameras.
 This permissions can be changed by using an udev rule file.
-There is a file example in Aravis sources, aravis.rules.
+There is a file example in Aravis sources, src/aravis.rules.
 This file must be placed in /etc/udev/rules.d directory (The exact location may depend on the distribution you are using).
 This file only contains declarations for a couple of vendors.
 If you want to add an entry with the vendor of your camera, the output of `lsusb` command will give you the vendor id, which is the first 4 digits of the ID field.

 ### Dependencies